astronautas/astronautas.github.io/_posts/2021-11-21-no-time-to-plan.md

 > Karate is a great whole-body sport.
 It teaches patience and humbleness.
 But the one quality that Karate aims to develop is to ace without a thought-out plan at hand.

-Looking forward to the upcoming years of practicing the art :smile:.
+Looking forward to the upcoming years of practicing the art!